moonbeam-foundation/moonbeam/precompiles/utils/macro/docs/precompile_macro.md

 type.
 It is not allowed to use the exact same signature multiple times.

 The function must take a `&mut impl PrecompileHandle` as parameter, followed by all the parameters of the Solidity function in the same order.
-Those parameters types must implement `EvmData`, and their name should match the one used in the Solidity interface (.sol) while being in `snake_case`, which will automatically be converted to `camelCase` in revert messages.
+Those parameters types must implement `solidity::Codec`, and their name should match the one used in the Solidity interface (.sol) while being in `snake_case`, which will automatically be converted to `camelCase` in revert messages.
 The function must return an `EvmResult<T>`, which is an alias of `Result<T, PrecompileFailure>`.
-This `T` must implement the `EvmData` trait and must match the return type in the Solidity interface.
+This `T` must implement the `solidity::Codec` trait and must match the return type in the Solidity interface.
 The macro will automatically encode it to Solidity format.

 By default those functions are considered non-payable and non-view (can cause state changes).
 This